haowu97/netlify/content/posts/Courses20-21/InternationalFinance/InternationalMonetarySystem.en.md

 - Central bank for industrial countries’ central banks
 - Helps manage and invest central banks’ foreign exchange reserves
+- The BIS is located in Basel, Switzerland.
+- 58 banks out of 54 countries are customers.

 ### Floating Exchange Rates (1971 - …)